xiaoyeli/superlu_dist/README.md

 interface with the Fortran-style BLAS.)
 The possible options for CDEFS are:
 ```
-`-DAdd_`: Fortran expects a C routine to have an underscore
+-DAdd_: Fortran expects a C routine to have an underscore
   postfixed to the name;
   (This is set as the default)
-`-DNoChange`: Fortran expects a C routine name to be identical to
+-DNoChange: Fortran expects a C routine name to be identical to
       that compiled by C;
-`-DUpCase`: Fortran expects a C routine name to be all uppercase.
+-DUpCase: Fortran expects a C routine name to be all uppercase.
 ```
 1.5.
 Multicore and GPU (optional).

 To use OpenMP parallelism, need to link with an OpenMP library, and